LamprosPitsillos/awesome-neovim-snippets/README.md

 ## Filetype

+To use these snippets go to your neovim config directory,`cd` in to the `ftplugin` folder (create one if it doesn't exist) and then create a folder with the name of the filetype you are going to add a Snippet and then just copy it in.

+For more info `:h ftplugin`

-- Man
+### Man
 - [Page closer](ftplugin/man/page_closer.lua) - Close open man pages using `q` , if it's the last , close neovim.

 ## Plugins